Shingles is an infection of a nerve and the area of skin around it. It is caused by the herpes varicella-zoster virus, which also causes chickenpox.

 It is estimated that postherpetic neuralgia affects at least 1 in 10 people with shingles and is more common in older people.
 It affects around one-third of people who are over 80 and who have shingles.

-In recent years a vaccine to prevent shingles in the elderly has been licensed in Europe and is available in Ireland.
-This vaccine is not part of the routine immunisation schedule.
+In recent years, 2 different vaccines to prevent shingles have been licensed in Europe and are available in Ireland.
+These vaccines are not part of the routine immunisation schedule.